Asia Pacific Region

-The Japanese Group of 85 members expanded in 2000 to become the Pacific Asian Group and now includes over 100 members from Japan, Korea, Australia, New Zealand, the original five ASEAN countries (Indonesia, Malaysia, the Philippines, Singapore and Thailand), India, and the People’s Republic of China.
-Triennium Participants from Hong Kong and Taiwan have also participated.
+The former Japanese Group of the Trilateral Commission was widened in 2000 to become the Pacific Asian Group.
+For the 2009-2012 Triennium, the Pacific Asian Group is composed of about 100 members from Japan, South Korea, Australia, New Zealand, and the five original ASEAN countries (Indonesia, Malaysia, the Philippines, Singapore and Thailand), joined by the People’s Republic of China and India in 2009.
+Participants from Taiwan have also participated.

 The first Japanese chairman was Takeshi Watanabe, who took up his Trilateral duties shortly after stepping down as president of the Asian Development Bank.
 The second was Isamu Yamashita, chairman of Mitsui Shipbuilding and Engineering.
 He was succeeded by Akio Morita, founder and chairman of the SONY Corporation.
 Kiichi Miyazawa, former prime minister of Japan and a leading figure in the Trilateral Commission from its beginning, became acting Japanese chairman in late 1993.
 He passed the baton in 1997 to Yotaro Kobayashi, then chairman and CEO of Fuji Xerox Co., Ltd., who served until 2013.
 He was succeeded by Yasuchika Hasegawa,Chairman of the Board of Takeda Pharmaceutical Company, Ltd., and former chairman of the Board of Keizai Doyukai (Japan Association of Corporate Executives).